ruma/js_int/README.md

 losslessly parse large floats with a fractional part by default (even if the fractional part is `.0`).
 To fix that, enable its `float_roundtrip` feature.

-Deserialization of `Int` and `UInt` form values and path parameters for users of the Rocket web framework version 0.4 are supported via the `rocket_04` feature.

 [travis]: https://travis-ci.org/jplatte/js_int
 [crates-io]: https://crates.io/crates/js_int
 [docs-rs]: https://docs.rs/js_int